yogeshsurve1410/M1_ProjectGoal_-Game-App-Utility-/1_Requirements/README.md

 WEAKNESSES
 ===========
-do not add same event on same day.
+do not add same eventnote on same day.

 OPPORTUNITIES
 ==============